nozerobit/parrot-config/README.md

 # Next Steps

 If you want to know how it works or if you want to configure the settings to your own liking, continue reading the next sections.

-## Full Screen Fix

-User Windows + Alt + R to fix the polybar when changing screen resolution.

 ## Configuration Files Locations After Installation